 Rural life inhabits the island centre in villages like Alaró and Santa Mariá, or further northeast to the town of Artá.
 In these smaller communities, tourism is not so wide-spread, meaning that with a large country finca, you can really find peace and quiet.

-As part of the journey in choosing the right place to settle in Mallorca, take a look at our place guides below!
-Only 30 of the best places in Mallorca have been selected by hc/ and her editorial team to keep your search succinct.
+As part of the journey in choosing the right place to settle in Mallorca, take a look at our place guides below.
 Each guide covers everything you need to know about your place of interest and the surrounding area.
 Jump to sections like Good to Know, Events, Restaurants, Property and Business and Work, and get an impartial overview of where to live on Mallorca.
-You’ll also find some local tips from Helen herself that’ll help you get to grips with what to expect.
+You’ll also find some local tips from Helen herself that’ll help you get to grips with what to expect in your move to Mallorca.

 Palma de Mallorca